Rwb3n/nonprofit-tracker/WORKSPACE_FILES/Progress.md

 ## Notes & Issues

+2025-04-04:
+- Continuing with Membership Event Participation Audit and Revision.
+- Created Apex Folder. need to update readme & remember to begin creating references to apex as the other documentation files get revised.
+Will request AI to update readme and we'll discuss the next consistency review after this challenge sprint.
+- Also note (if not already mentioned in changelog) that deprecated files were deleted.
+- All work for today is documented in workspace_files/standard_object_custom_field_challenge/files; 4, 5, 6, 7, 8.

 **2025-04-03:**
 - Continuing on from yesterday, working files in WORKSPACE_FILES/standard_object_custom_field_challenge
 - added new field to **membership event participation** object: contact(lookup to contact)
-- ==Reminder for AI: add look for apropriate place to mention that all custom objects have a prefix and all custom fields in standard objects have that same prefix. thanks!
+- ==Reminder for AI: add look for appropriate place to mention that all custom objects have a prefix and all custom fields in standard objects have that same prefix. thanks!
 - ==Reminder for AI: daily check procedures, i.e: Check 1) Progress.md > Notes & Issues 2)Check todo.md 3) create new to do, move over previous todo checklist and deprecate previous todo.md ... this is worth workshopping.
 - flow halted. decided to break flow into two flows. also breaking down event participation flow into smaller modules
--

 - Below I'm addressing the objects requested for review from yesterday:
 -  Changed **Account**, Last event Attended, from **formula(date)** to **date** & Events attended YTD from **rollup sum** to **number**